JosePaumard/more-spliterators/Readme.md

 So far this API provides six operations

+## Cycling

+Takes a stream and repeats it forever, as long as this stream has a finite size.

 ## Grouping

 Takes a stream `[a, b, c, d]` and returns `[[a, b], [c, d]]`.
 The grouping factor is parametrized.